ulicious/hermes/README.md

 # Documentation

 A full documentary is provided here: https://hermes-h2.readthedocs.io/en/main/index.html.
-There you can find more information on the installation process and the operation of the code.
+There you can find more information on the installation process, which should only take a few minutes, and the operation of the code.

 # Data availability